Detailed information for August 2022

 Prior to publication, survey estimates are compared for consistency.
 There is also a detailed review of individual responses (especially for large sawmills), general economic conditions and historical trends.

 A common measure of sampling error in a survey estimate is the coefficient of variation (CV).
-The CV of an estimate is defined as its standard error divided by the estimate itself, and expressed as a percentage.
+The CV of an estimate is defined as its standard error divided by the estimate itself and is expressed as a percentage.
 Since the CV is calculated from survey data, the CV is itself only an estimate, subject to sampling error and non-sampling error.

 The CV is calculated as: